flowersteam/flowersteam.github.io/_posts/2021-10-29-ecological_niche.md

 ## Future directions and conclusion

-*ME: Thanks a lot, and I have one concluding question.
+***ME: Thanks a lot, and I have one concluding question.
 If you were a young person just starting to study, having some knowledge about computer science and maybe psychology, what would you start right now?
-If you knew nothing of what you know now, or maybe only a little bit, what would be the topic that you would tackle?*
+If you knew nothing of what you know now, or maybe only a little bit, what would be the topic that you would tackle?***

 <div class="content">
 <div class="row">
     <div class="col-lg-8">
           <p style="margin-bottom: 0">
-          That's a tough question because there are so many interesting things.
+          *PYO*: That's a tough question because there are so many interesting things.
 There are dozens of PhD topics I would like to do.
 The difficult thing would be to choose one.
 Rather than giving you the one I think is best, maybe I give you an example of what I have been thinking about with my team, and which I think is very interesting research.
           </p>
     </div>
     <div class="col-sm-4" style="border-left: 4px solid #13428f; margin-left: 20px; align-self: center;">